 It’s true: Breakfast can be thought of as the most important meal of the day, especially for early morning runners.
 However, choosing exactly what to eat before a morning run isn’t always an easy decision.

 Unfortunately there’s not a one-size-fits-all approach to your prerun meal.
 You have to consider multiple factors when deciding what to eat before a morning run.
-But below, Pamela Nisevich Bede, M.S., a registered dietitian who specializes in sports nutrition and author of Fuel the Fire, outlines her recommendations for how to fuel prerun.
+But below, Pamela Nisevich Bede, M.S., a registered dietitian who specializes in sports nutrition and author of Fuel the Fire, What should I eat before a short morning run Nutrition & Weight Loss prerun.

-What should I eat before a short morning run Health - Injuries that last less than 60 minutes, you may not need to eat anything—your body has enough muscle glycogen (its preferred fuel source) stored to power you through, but you should focus on refueling afterward.
+First, consider the time and effort.
+For First, consider the time and effort.
+For that last less than 60 minutes, you may not need to eat anything—your body has enough muscle glycogen (its preferred fuel source) stored to power you through, but you should focus on refueling afterward.

-Runs lasting about 60 minutes or performed at a vigorous effort may require some extra fuel to keep you going.
+Tested: The Nike Vomero vigorous effort may require some extra fuel to keep you going.
 That said, everyone is different and multiple factors influence this.
 If you’re running out of energy before you finish your miles, you may need to adjust your fuel plan accordingly by either having a bigger meal before you head out or bringing some fuel with you.

 If you’re running 90 minutes or longer, you definitely want to consider having a meal before you start your stride and keeping carbs on hand.